PhilipGraemer/livecell-distillation/README.md

 ## Design notes

-This codebase is intentionally **didactic** — every module is commented to explain *why* each design choice was made, not just *what* the code does.
+This codebase is meant to be intentionally **didactic**, every module is commented to explain *why* each design choice was made.

 Key decisions documented inline: